The Age of Pittosporum undulatum [WEED]

 (c) Saahmadbulbul (Wikipedia)

-The reality of the matter is, we humans are the real problem, it is our human altered landscapes that have created the perfect conditions for ‘Age of Pittosporum undulatum’ to unfold.
+Personally, As a landscape gardener, almost every garden I work in has undulatum present and an eager gardener wanting it removed. but the reality is, we are the problem, it is our human altered landscapes that have created the perfect conditions for the ‘Age of Pittosporum undulatum’ to unfold in many of our lifetimes.

 Pittosporum undulatum foliage and orange fruits